 Cleaning procedures from that point onward will seem familiar to anyone that has cleaned an AR, though the Bolt group is reminiscent of AK type rifles.
 I’m not a fanatic about cleaning, but if it’s worth doing, it’s worth doing well, so a good supply of Q-tips will help.
 I’ve also found a compressor helpful in blowing out debris around the area of the breech.
 A light oiling of moving parts will ensure good function.
 Due to the nature of the threads and thread protector, a bit of attention to detail to the muzzle is necessary to ensure it’s clean.
 That’s all that’s necessary for routine cleaning.
 After 2000 or more rounds, I’ll likely break down the trigger group and bolt for more detailed cleaning, but even that may not be strictly necessary.

 Reassembly is likewise easy, and the manual provides clear instructions.
-One does have to push the grip group forward under a bit of pressure to reinsert the takedown pin, which unlike ARs, is not retained in the receiver.
+One does have to push the grip group forward under a bit of pressure to reinsert the takedown pin.
 Aligning the stock precisely to the channels on which it slides in the frame also takes a bit of careful fidgeting.
 These are small matters, and unlike many firearm designs, the CMR30 does not, at this level of cleaning, have small springs, screws or nuts that rocket off and disappear into the small gun parts black hole that inevitably appears at such times.
 This too is smart design work.

 For those that like to have a pistol and carbine in the same caliber, Kel Tec does not disappoint.
 They offer the PMR30 pistol, which uses the same magazines of the same capacity.
 The grip and area around it appear to be virtually identical to the CMR 30, which makes sense, though they are clearly not interchangeable parts.
 Like the CMR30, it uses a heel magazine release, which initially feels a little odd to those used to more conventionally located magazine releases, but like the collapsing stock release, one quickly gets used to it.
 It actually helps avoid dropping/losing a released magazine.
 I’ve never handled or fired a PMR30, but it obviously has several unique and useful features.